nguyenkvvn/vinhs-slicer-profiles-for-cura/README.md

-# Vinh's slicer profiles for cura
+# Vinh's Slicer Profiles for Cura
 Some slicer profiles I currently use for my set of filaments.

 Use at your own risk.